 A Trust Deed is an arrangement with your creditors based on what you can afford to pay over the course of 4 years.
 At the end of this period, any remaining debt is written off.

 A Trust Deed is an arrangement with your creditors based on what you can afford to pay over the course of a minimum of four years.
 At the end of this period any remaining debt is written off.

 Unless objections are received within a five week time limit from more than half of the number of your creditors, or more than one third in combined value, then the Trust Deed will become protected and backed by government legislation (the Bankruptcy (Scotland) Act 2016).

 From signing the Trust Deed to having it registered as protected takes about seven weeks.
 A notice of the deed is placed in the Register of Insolvencies, creditors are contacted and given five weeks to object to it.
 Thereafter, the Accountant in Bankruptcy (AIB) registers the Trust Deed as protected.

-Please contact us and we’ll explain the effect on your credit rating more fully.
+Please contact us and we will explain the effect on your credit rating more fully.